reginasyan/DE-in-NK-cell-subpopulations-between-lung-and-ovarian-cancer/README.md

 ## Methodology

-1. **Data Download and Preprocessing**:
-   - The datasets were downloaded, cleaned, and preprocessed.

-2. **Dimensionality Reduction and Clustering**:
-   - Performed using the `Seurat` package.

-3. **Cell Annotation**:
-   - Conducted using the `SingleR` package.

-4. **Differential Expression and Functional Enrichment Analyses**:
-   - Conducted to identify and interpret differences in gene expression signatures.
+The datasets were downloaded, cleaned, and preprocessed.
+Dimensionality reduction and clustering were performed using the `Seurat` package.
+Cell annotation was conducted using the `SingleR` package.
+Finally, differential expression and functional enrichment analyses were done to identify and interpret differences in gene expression signatures.

 ## Key Packages Used